asyrafffa/asyrafffa/HeadBrain (Linear Regression)/README.md

-This files contain code for based on my learning from youtube about linear regressions from manual formula to using a simple machine learning model from sklearn library
+This file contain code for based on my learning from youtube about linear regressions from manual formula to using a simple machine learning model from sklearn library